pfnet-research/drop-size-distribution-estimate/README.txt

 In addition to DSD estiamtion code, thid direcoty contains a python code for creating lookup tables for radar observables assuming lognormal distribution: computation_lognormal_with_elevation.py

-disdrodb_work directory stoores the analysis codes (ipynbs) for disdrodb (https://disdrodb.readthedocs.io/en/latest/).
+disdrodb_work directory stores the analysis codes (ipynbs) for disdrodb (https://disdrodb.readthedocs.io/en/latest/). analysis directory stores the analysis routines (ipynbs) used for DSD estimate.